hmemcpy/hmemcpy.com/source/_posts/2020-01-20-functional-programming-in-haskell-stepik-course-notes-module-2.md

 Redexes exist in all of the above examples, meaning they can be further reduced, therefore are not considered normal form.

-Weak head normal form is a special case of an expression which contain redexes, comprised of the following:
+Weak head normal form is a special case of an expression which contain redexes, consisting of the following:

 1. a lambda *abstraction*
 2. a data constructor